silicon-vlsi-org/eda-ngspice/README.md

 ```
 There is a initialization script in `$SPICE_LIB_DIR/scripts/spinit`.
 You can overwrite any of the initilization by adding commands to a local `~/.spiceinit` .

-The Spice model files are located at [FIXME]
+The Spice model files are located in the ```https://github.com/silicon-vlsi-org/eda-technology``` repository.

 ## Quick Start Guide
 You can open a text editor create a *netlist* of the intended circuit for example of a voltage divider as shown below (say filename `divider.sp`):